-Houzz’s 2020 Bathroom Trends Study found homeowners are mainly concerned about updating their primary baths to modern times but also for more space.
+Houzz’s 2020 Bathroom Trends Study found homeowners are mainly concerned about updating their primary bathroom designs to modern times but also for more space.

 Houzz surveyed 1,594 U.S. homeowners to identify the needs and wants for current primary bathroom renovation projects.
 There was also a clear, increased importance on relaxation, smart tech, color and changing design styles.

 “We’re seeing that spending so much time at home is bringing a functional, beautiful bathroom to the top of the priority list for many homeowners,” says Liza Hausman, Houzz vice president of Industry Marketing.
 “They’re enlisting home professionals to bring bathrooms up to date with more current styles, and upgraded features like storage and lighting.”

 Homeowners still look toward residential pros for primary bathroom projects most of the time.
 A total of 82% of respondents used professionals and 43% of homeowners opted for general contractors.
 Bathroom remodelers were chosen 20% of the time, and bathroom designers were utilized by 12% of homeowners.